Do you want to sell or eBooks on your WordPress site? Selling eBooks is a great way to generate passive income.

 There are many reasons why eBooks make a great digital product for you to sell.

 - They’re easy to create.
 You don’t need special software or technical skills to create and distribute an eBook.
+The publishing process is way more easy than with printed books.

 - They scale.
 Unlike with traditional paper printing, you won’t have ever-increasing overhead expenses when you sell more copies.
+If your eBook becomes a bestseller, you won’t have to worry about printing or reprinting your book to meet demand.

 - They’re easy to distribute.
 You just need to make a download link on your own website or list the eBook on a marketplace.